 Like Canon’s stabilised binoculars, these employ old-fashioned porro prisms not the Schmidt-Pechan or Abbe-König ‘roof’ prisms more common today.
 An advantage of porro prisms is no need for special coatings to enhance resolution and brightness.

 Those porro prisms are somehow mounted on springs and gimbals to stabilise the view.
-You can get a sense for some of the engineering involved in this view past the objectives:
+You can glimpse these gimbals in this view past the objectives:

 Optics - Objectives

 The objectives are a doublet achromat with a very large air space and thick elements to provide better correction than a standard doublet would.
 This is an old design, so no ED glasses or multiple elements here.
 Of course, a minimal number of elements combined with the porro prisms make for the brightest possible view for the power and objective size.

 Behind the objectives lies a cone with a series of ridge baffles – a sophisticated system found in some high-end telescopes.

 Coatings appear excellent – the classic, dark pink T*.

 Coatings: Zeiss’ 20x60s and Nikon’s 18x70s (both examples from 2021).